veox/python2-krakenex/README.md

 Attribution
 -----------

-This code is licensed under the GPLv3 license.
+This code is licensed under LGPLv3.
 It should be available in `LICENSE`.
-If not, see [here][gnugpl].
+If not, see [here][license].

 Examples are licensed under the Simplified BSD license.
 See `examples/LICENSE`.